LoginRadius/docs/content/guide/oidc/index.md

 ### Get UserInfo

-The UserInfo of a logged in user can be retrieved with the <a href="https://www.loginradius.com/docs/developer/references/api/oidc/#userinfo-by-access-token" target="_blank">UserInfo by Access Token API</a> call, which will return the UserInfo in a JWT Token.
+The UserInfo of a logged-in user can be retrieved with the <a href="https://www.loginradius.com/docs/developer/references/api/oidc/#userinfo-by-access-token" target="_blank">UserInfo by Access Token API</a> call, which will return the UserInfo in a JWT Token.

 > **Note:** The RSA algorithm is currently the only supported encryption type for the JWT tokens.